A Healthy Pregnancy for Women With Diabetes

-- Hydramnios—In this condition, there is an increased amount of amniotic fluid in the amniotic sac that surrounds the baby.
+- Hydramnios—In this condition, there is an increased amount of amniotic fluid in the amniotic sac that surrounds the fetus.
 It can lead to preterm labor and delivery.

-- Macrosomia (very large baby)—The baby receives too much glucose from the mother and can grow too large.
-A large baby can make delivery more difficult.
-A large baby also increases the risk of having a cesarean delivery.
+- Macrosomia (very large fetus)—The fetus receives too much glucose from the mother and can grow too large.
+A large fetus can make delivery more difficult.
+A large fetus also increases the risk of having a cesarean birth.

 Babies born to mothers with pregestational diabetes may have problems with breathing, low glucose levels, and jaundice.
-Most babies do well after birth, although some may need to spend time in a special care nursery.
+Most babies do well after birth, although some may need to spend time in a neonatal intensive care unit (NICU).
 The good news is that with proper planning and control of your diabetes, you can decrease the risk of these problems.

-If I have diabetes and wish to become pregnant, is it important to tell my health care provider?
+If I have diabetes and wish to become pregnant, is it important to tell my health care professional?

 Yes, your health care provider will help you get your blood glucose level under control before you become pregnant (if it is not already).
 Controlling your glucose level is important because some of the birth defects caused by high glucose levels happen when the baby’s organs are developing in the first 8 weeks of pregnancy—before you may know you are pregnant.
 Getting your glucose level under control may require changing your medications, diet, and exercise program.

-You can control your glucose level with a combination of eating right, exercising, and taking medications as directed by your health care provider.
-You may need to see your health care provider more often.
-Your health care provider will schedule frequent prenatal visits to check your glucose level and for other tests.
+You can control your glucose level with a combination of eating right, exercising, and taking medications as directed by your health care professional.
+You may need to see your health care professional more often.
+Your health care professional will schedule frequent prenatal visits to check your glucose level and for other tests.